Doctor of Missiology

 - Show evidence of personal maturity as communicated through three references, including one academic reference and one pastoral/ministry reference

 - If English is not the applicant’s first language, or if the applicant has not complete an English-based master’s program, submit either an official Test of English as a Foreign Language (TOEFL) score of at least 600 (paper), or 250 (computer), or 100 (internet) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0, taken within the past two years.

 In accordance with our commitment to provide the highest level of educational effectiveness possible through a healthy culture of assessment, and in alignment with the Fuller Institutional Student Learning Outcomes, this program offers the following Learning Outcomes:

-- Graduates demonstrate ability to think integratively about their subject area and its relationship with corresponding/related disciplines
+- Graduates demonstrate ability to think integratively about missiological disciplines related to the subject areas of their research.

-- Graduates demonstrate ability to apply research and missiological reflection to specific situations in the future. (in their context)
+- Graduates demonstrate ability to apply research and missiological reflections to specific situations in their ministry contexts.

 Module One: Missiology and Program Design